uadmin/uadmin-docs/api/network_functions.rst

 ----------------
 `Back To Top`_

+.. code-block:: go

+    var RateLimit int64 = 3

 RateLimit is the maximum number of requests/second for any unique IP.

-Type:

-.. code-block:: go

-    int64

 To assign a value within an application, visit `Rate Limit`_ page for an example.